JMinyard1335/Bash-Installer/README.md

 ### Install

-Used to install a project to a path either locally or globally.
+Used to install a project to a path, either locally or globally.
 To use it on your own project, you must lay out the project as follows:

 ```
 project/
 	project		# script or executable
 	tool.toml	# metadata file
 	lib/		# place for additional files and libraries
 	libexec/	# place for additional subcommands

 ```

 Usage:

 ```bash
 installer install [opts] <path-to-tool>
 ```

 Examples:

 ```bash
 installer install --help                        # print help info
 installer install $HOME/Projects/my-project     # local install